funsafemath/seccompy/README.md

     tx.send_vectored_with_ancillary(&[IoSlice::new(&[0; 1])], &mut ancillary)?;

     // close target's copy of the descriptor (optionally)
-    // also it has the close_on_exec flag unsafe { close(descriptor) };
+    // also the descriptor automatically gains the close_on_exec flag unsafe { close(descriptor) };

     let random_number = || {